Filter Content

 Dear Parents and Carers,

-ICAS 2025
+ICAS ASSESSMENTS

 Every student who participates is celebrated and recognised with a printed certificate in each subject area, and an online results report to track development each year.
 Top performers are eligible for one of the highly coveted ICAS medals.